-- Up to 5 fewer days with >1 mm rain per year on average, but significantly more rain per rain day (a 15% increase or more). - Up to 3 more very wet days each year (where rainfall exceeds the baseline 95th percentile), and 2 more days per year that exceed 20 mm. - An increase in the maximum instantaneous rainfall rate of over 30% in some seasons, and an increase of 8 mm of rainfall on the wettest day of the year (a 20% increase). - Rainfall brought by rare extreme events will increase: a 200-year average recurrence interval (ARI) event for daily rainfall at is projected to increase by more than 30 mm (a 35% increase).
+- Up to 7 fewer days with >1 mm rain per year on average, but significantly more rain per rain day (a 12% increase or more). - Around 2 more very wet days each year (where rainfall exceeds the baseline 95th percentile), and the possibility of 2 more days per year that exceed 20 mm. - An increase in the maximum instantaneous rainfall rate of over 30% in some seasons, and an increase of 9 mm of rainfall on the wettest day of the year (a 20% increase). - Rainfall brought by rare extreme events will increase: a 200-year average recurrence interval (ARI) event for daily rainfall at is projected to increase by more than 35 mm (a 35% increase).
 More common ARI events (ARI-10, ARI-50) are projected to increase by a similar proportion. - Pan evaporation is projected to increase, by up to 19% under the A2 scenario by the end of the century, driven by the increases in temperature but also changes to relative humidity, wind speeds, cloudiness and radiation. - Changes to rainfall and evaporation lead to changes in water runoff and river flows.
 This in turn has impacts on the inflows into dams and water storages.
-Under the A2 scenario by the end of the century: - Average runoff is projected to increase in all seasons. - o Proportional (%) increases in average runoff are larger than the change to rainfall, with increases of over 20% possible in some seasons. - Runoff amounts during high events are projected to increase, including those events that may lead to erosion and localized flooding.
-Daily runoff amounts during low flows are projected to stay much the same or increase slightly. - Average flows in the major rivers are projected to increase under the higher emissions scenario by the end of the century, including in the Tamar River (central estimate is 19%), the Curries Rivulet (+29%) and Pipers River (+21%) with changes to the seasonality of flows.
+Under the A2 scenario by the end of the century: - Average runoff is projected to increase slightly in most seasons. - There is a projected increase in runoff amounts during high events but little change in the runoff during low rainfall events. - Decreased rainfall in the inland areas is projected to lead to slightly reduced average flows in the Forth River (central estimate is -7%) and the Mersey River (-7%), but the Don River is projected to show little change (1%).